conjure-cp/EssenceCatalog-runs/problems/csplib-prob022-BusDriverScheduling/descriptive.md

 - Number of models 4
 - Number of solvers 4
 - Number of params 1
-- Number of params (completed) 1
+- Number of params        1 (completed)
+- Number of params        0 (at least one timed out)
-- Number of params (all timed out) 0
+- Number of params        0 (all timed out)
-- Number of params (analysed in this file) 1
+- Number of params        1 (analysed in this file)

 ## Models